cloudfoundry/cf-java-client/README.md

 $ ./mvnw clean install
 ```

-It also depends on [Immutables][i] and won't compile in IDEs like Eclipse or IntelliJ unless you also have an enabled annotation processor.
+It also depends on [Immutables][i] and won't compile in IDEs like Eclipse or IntelliJ unless you also have an installed annotation processor.
 See [this guide][j] for instructions on how to configure your IDE.

 To run the integration tests, run the following: